dtg01100/dbutils/QUERY_VALIDATION_ANALYSIS.md

 ### 1.1 Overview

-The `query_runner` is an **external JDBC-based command-line tool** located at `/var/home/dlafreniere/bin/query_runner`.
-It is not part of the Python codebase but is invoked as a subprocess by all dbutils modules.
+The JDBC connection system is a **direct Python-to-JDBC integration** using JayDeBeApi and JPype1.
+It is implemented within the Python codebase and connects directly to databases without requiring external binaries.

 ### 1.2 Key Features